steysie/morra/doc/README_SUPPLEMENTS.md

 me.add(mp3.predict_pos2, with_backoff=False, max_repeats=2)
 ```

-To use the ensemble for the prediction of the necessary fields of just one
+You can use the ensemble for the prediction of the necessary fields of just one
-sentence you can with:
+sentence as follows:
 ```python
 sentence = predict(fields_to_predict, sentence, inplace=True)
 ```
-Here, **fields_to_predict** is a list of *CONLL-U* fields names you want to
+Here, **fields_to_predict** is a list of *CONLL-U* field names you want to
 get a prediction for.
 E.g.: `fields_to_predict=['UPOS', 'LEMMA', 'FEATS]`.
 Note, that these fields must be between the fields that the methods added with
 the `.add()` can predict.